 - Identifying all significant risks

-- Implementing risk management processes that are cost-effective
+- Implementing cost-effective risk management processes

 The Steps of Monte Carlo Simulations